aaditya/magento-api-rest/README.md

 | `accessToken`       | `String`  | yes      | Your API Access Token                                      |
 | `tokenSecret`       | `String`  | yes      | Your API Access Token Secret                               |
 | `version`           | `String`  | no       | Magento REST API version, default is `V1`                  |

+If you want to use the [asynchronous Endpoints](https://devdocs.magento.com/guides/v2.3/rest/asynchronous-web-endpoints.html) set `version` to `async/V1`.

 ## Methods